← Back to blog

 • Preliminary risk assessments

-• Survivor-centered continuity of support
+• Survivor-centred continuity of support

 A coordinated system reduces ad hoc decisions and creates a predictable, safe environment.